muz/commander_box_league/README.md

 1. Clone or download this repository
 2. Open `index.html` in your web browser
 3. Start simulating booster openings!

+**Note**: This application fetches card data from the Scryfall.com API.
+The API has rate limits, so the application includes built-in delays between requests and browser-based caching to minimize API calls.

+## Testing

+To test the Scryfall API integration, open `test-api.html` in your browser.
+This will allow you to verify that the API calls are working correctly and test the caching functionality.

 ## Development